Foto: Summit Art Creations - stock.adobe.com

 Cross-cultural issues, setting up a business, holding meetings

-Many newcomers to Frankfurt Rhine-Main are attracted by the countless business opportunities or are posted here by their companies.
-Understanding the business culture of Germany is, therefore, something essential to both career success and enjoying life in general here.
+A lot of people new to Frankfurt Rhine-Main are drawn by the huge number of business opportunities on offer, or are posted here by their companies.
+It‘s really important to understand the German business culture if you want to succeed in your career and enjoy life in Germany.

 THE WORKING DAY

-You may already be aware that Germans are not the workaholics of popular legend: an eight-hour day is much more the exception than the rule in this country where the average work week only runs to 37.7 hours.
-Nevertheless, while they are at work, people here are generally expected to really work.
-Rarely will you find German colleagues taking long lunch hours and chatting casually with office colleagues.
-For example, the typical working day in Germany starts earlier than in most countries – and ends earlier.
-Don´t be too shocked if your company expects you to start at the ungodly hour of 7.30 a.m., though an 8.30 a.m. start is probably more common.
+As you may know, Germans aren‘t as workaholic as people think.
+Most people only work eight hours a day, and the average work week is only 37.7 hours.
+That said, when they‘re at work, people here are generally expected to get the job done.
+It‘s pretty unusual to find German colleagues taking long lunch hours and chatting casually with their office colleagues.
+As a general rule, the typical working day in Germany starts earlier than in most countries and ends earlier too.
+It might be a bit surprising if your company expects you to start at 7:30 a.m., but an 8:30 a.m. start is probably more common.

-At the other end of this early-bird arrangement lies the good news: You’ll ordinarily get off at a time which many staff around the world would consider mid-afternoon.
-Depending on the length of the lunch break, you and your colleagues may be heading home as early as 4.00 p.m. or 4.30 p.m., while 5.00 p.m. is a common time for the office exodus.
+On the flip side, you‘ll usually finish work at a time that‘s considered mid-afternoon by many staff around the world.
+Depending on how long your lunch break is, you and your colleagues might be heading home as early as 4 pm or 4.30 pm.
+5 pm is a pretty common time for the office to clear out.

-By the way, the German lunch break is usually just that … a 30-minute break during which colleagues collectively head over to the company cafeteria.
-Most large companies offer subsidized meals for their employees and provide a hearty three-course lunch.
-Indeed, many employees consider it to be their major meal of the day.
+Just to give you a heads-up, the German lunch break is usually just that… a 30-minute break during which colleagues head over to the company cafeteria together.
+Most big companies offer their employees subsidised meals and provide a hearty three-course lunch.
+Indeed, many employees see it as their main meal of the day.

-Perhaps it is because the workday ends earlier than in the Anglo-Saxon business world that more often than not, your German colleagues will head straight home at the end of the day and not be inclined to go out for a beer in the local pub.
+Maybe it‘s because the workday ends earlier than in the Anglo-Saxon business world that your German colleagues will usually head straight home at the end of the day and not go out for a beer in the local pub.

 Partner Portrait